lukelarsen/lukelarsen.com/src/lightning-league.md

 ## Lightning League

 Lightning League is a web application to run pickleball leagues.
 What is pickleball?
-The short answer is one of the fastest-growing sports in the world.
-[Here is a link](https://usapickleball.org/what-is-pickleball/) to learn more about it if you are curious.
+The short answer is one of the [fastest-growing sports](https://www.nbcnews.com/better/lifestyle/pickleball-fastest-growing-sport-you-ve-never-heard-ncna992106) in the world.
 Running a sports league is cumbersome.
 You have to manage sign-ups/players, input scores, contact players, and much more.
-Lightning League will handle all of that for you and allow you to focus on pickleball and having fun.
+Lightning League will handle all of that for you and allow you to focus on running an effective league.

 - ### Collaboration Project
     - 1 Designer (Initial Design Ideas)